hitachi-nlp/FLD-generator/README.md

 See [the entry-point repository](https://github.com/hitachi-nlp/FLD.git) about the whole FLD project.

 ## About this release
 * This is version 2.0 of FLD corpora.
-See [the arXiv version of our paper](https://arxiv.org/abs/2308.0733) for details.
+See the [the arXiv version](https://arxiv.org/abs/2308.0733) of our paper for details.

 ## Installation
 The code has been tested on Python 3.7.7.